yopdog/test22/Liberland-constitution.md

 * **§VI.5.** The United Cantons Assembly shall facilitate the registration of Cantons.
 * **§VI.6.** The Assembly shall consist of thirty Assembly Representatives, representing their respective Cantons
  * **§VI.6(1)** Each Canton shall be in charge of choosing it's own Representatives.
 The number of Representatives sent by each Canton shall be proportional to the number of Citizens who hold membership in each of the registered Cantons.
+ * **§VI.6(2)** All Representatives must be Citizens.
- * **§VI.6(2)** The Representation of Cantons in the Assembly shall be renewed once every four years.
+ * **§VI.6(3)** The Representation of Cantons in the Assembly shall be renewed once every four years.
- * **§VI.6(3)** Should any Assembly Representative step down or become incapable of participating, a supplementary Representative shall be provided by his Canton.
+ * **§VI.6(4)** Should any Assembly Representative step down or become incapable of participating, a supplementary Representative shall be provided by his Canton.
- * **§VI.6(4)** Representatives that hold no special positions may be replaced by their Canton up to once every year.
+ * **§VI.6(5)** Representatives that hold no special positions may be replaced by their Canton up to once every year.
- * **§VI.6(5)** Assembly Representatives who hold no special positions shall receive their salary from their respective Cantons.
+ * **§VI.6(6)** Assembly Representatives who hold no special positions shall receive their salary from their respective Cantons.
 Representatives that hold Cabinet or elected positions shall receive remuneration for their service exclusively from the treasury in accordance to the law.
 * **§II.5.** The Assembly shall elect an Assembly Speaker who shall chair the business of the Assembly.
   * **§II.5(1)** The Assembly Speaker shall be elected through a range vote.
   * **§II.5(2)** The Assembly Speaker shall head the Bureau of the Assembly.